htmlctl / Category Page

 Test real artifacts before cutover

 Preview environments let you inspect the exact built release, not an approximate rebuild.
-That matters for metadata, generated assets, and confidence when the site is about to become public.
+That matters when agents are generating markup, metadata, and assets quickly and you still need precise human approval.

 Exact Promote